WordPress/HelpHub/README.md

 ## Workflow

-Anyone is welcome to fork the repo and send pull requests, but the project collaborators (listed below) have push access directly to the repo. **All pull requests will be be reviewed by at least one collaborator with commit access and pass tests.
-The collaborators will be responsible for merging their own pull requests once the reviews has been approved.
+Anyone is welcome to fork the repo and send pull requests, but the project collaborators (listed below) have push access directly to the repo. **All pull requests will be be reviewed by at least one collaborator with commit access and the PR must pass tests.
+Collaborators will be responsible for merging their own pull requests once the reviews has been approved.
 Major feature development will require a review from the project lead, minor ones do not.**

 ### Feature development